 As Europeans began farming the Australian interior, tensions between white people and the local Indigenous population increased.

 The primary conflict was over water, a scarce resource in the outback.
-Indigenous tribes found their traditional watering holes appropriated for farming purposes, with the settlers prepared to defend their claims aggressively.
+Indigenous tribes found their traditional watering holes appropriated for farming, with the settlers prepared to defend their claims aggressively.

-This happened at Coniston, with escalating tensions exacerbated by the drought.
+This happened at Coniston, tensions exacerbated by the drought.